timohuennebeck/2mrw-demo/README.md

     ```
     STRIPE_API_KEY=your_stripe_api_key_here
     ```
+4. Inside the `config/subscriptionPlans.ts` file, update the plans to reflect all Your plans inside Stripe.

-4. Install the Stripe CLI:
+5. Install the Stripe CLI:

     ```
     brew install stripe/stripe-cli/stripe
     ```

-5. Log in to Your Stripe account via the CLI:
+6. Log in to Your Stripe account via the CLI:

     ```
     stripe login
     ```

-6. Start the Stripe webhook listener:
+7. Start the Stripe webhook listener:

     ```
     stripe listen --forward-to localhost:3000/api/webhooks/stripe